From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Results

+{Our method is not limited to $2D$ systems and is sufficiently general, capable of simulating $3D$ crystals.
+Fig.~\ref{fig5}(a) shows the $z$-dependence of the potential experienced by a single heliknoton at $U=3.8$V for a cell thickness of $6p$ in LC-1.
+The $z$-potential exhibits sinusoidal oscillations with a period of $0.25p$ with large barriers appearing as the heliknoton approaches the top or bottom surfaces of the cell.
+We fit this potential using a combination of sinusoidal terms and even polynomials in $z$.

+In Fig~\ref{fig5}(b), we show the corresponding $3D$ interaction potential of heliknoton pairs at two separation distances $r=1.75p$ and $2.25p$, with the interaction strength represented by a color map.
+This corresponds to a total $z$-displacement range of $3.5p$ and $4.5p$, respectively, giving rise to pronounced chiral features in the pair interactions that depend on the $z$-separation of the heliknotons.
+Although more challenging than the earlier cases, the ML model nevertheless converges with the inclusion of additional terms, reaching an RMS error of $\sim 13.7k_{\mathrm{B}}T$ for a model with $N_s = 128$ terms, as shown in Fig.~\ref{fig5}(c).
+This corresponds to an error of less than $0.25\%$ of the total interaction-strength range.}

+{MC simulations using the trained CG potential $\Phi$ first lead to the self-assembly of monolayers of heliknotons into rhombic crystals, which, when guided together as done in experiments~\cite{Tai2019}, form triclinic crystals.
+In the triclinic crystal, the heliknotons are co-aligned, as seen in Fig.~\ref{fig5}(e), with a vertical separation of $\sim 2p$, qualitatively matching the experimental observations~\cite{Tai2019}, despite the simplifications used to generate the training data.} Interestingly, inspection reveals that the model contains the $S$-function (dot-product) pairs $(\boldsymbol{X}_{I}\cdot\hat{\boldsymbol{r}}_{IJ})(\boldsymbol{X}_{J}\cdot\hat{\boldsymbol{r}}_{IJ})$ and $(\boldsymbol{Y}_{I}\cdot\hat{\boldsymbol{r}}_{IJ})(\boldsymbol{Y}_{J}\cdot\hat{\boldsymbol{r}}_{IJ})$, which, although achiral by themselves, inherit chirality due to the coupling of $\boldsymbol{X}_{I,J}$ and $\boldsymbol{Y}_{I,J}$ with the helical background (see Fig.~\ref{figs1}, Appendix~\ref{theappendix}), via a sinusoidal (odd) contribution in the vertical separation of heliknotons.

 To demonstrate how the ML-based CG model improves search efficiency, we present an example where a simple cycling of the applied voltage reconfigures a heliknoton assembly.
-Fig.~\ref{fig3}(a) shows the two-dimensional pair potential of heliknotons in LC-2, for cell thickness $d=2p$ at applied voltages $U=4$V and $4.5$V. We observe a substantial change in the anisotropy of the interactions, with increased energy barriers.
-When allowed to self-assemble at $4.5$V the heliknotons form a rhombic crystal (top panel, Fig.~\ref{fig3}(b)).
-Cycling the voltage from $4.5$V and down to $4$V and back drives the heliknotons into a stable rectangular lattice (middle and bottom panels, Fig.~\ref{fig3}(b)).
+Fig.~\ref{fig6}(a) shows the two-dimensional pair potential of heliknotons in LC-2, for cell thickness $d=2p$ at applied voltages $U=4$V and $4.5$V. We observe a substantial change in the anisotropy of the interactions, with increased energy barriers.
+When allowed to self-assemble at $4.5$V the heliknotons form a rhombic crystal (top panel, Fig.~\ref{fig6}(b)).
+Cycling the voltage from $4.5$V down to $4$V and back drives the heliknotons into a stable rectangular lattice (middle and bottom panels of Fig.~\ref{fig6}(b)), {highlighting how the ML-based CG model enables rapid exploration of assembly pathways that would be computationally prohibitive with fine-grained simulations.}